 Discrimination – skin colour, ethnicity, class or religion

-As companies responsible for credit scoring, background checks, and hiring make more use of big data, an individual’s appearance, background, personal details, social network, or socio-economic status may influence their ability to get housing, insurance, access education, or a job.
+As companies responsible for credit scoring, background checks, and hiring make more use of automated data systems, an individual’s appearance, background, personal details, social network, or socio-economic status may influence their ability to get housing, insurance, access education, or a job.